microsoft/service-fabric-traefik/examples/traefik-outside-sf/README.md

-# Traefik outside Service Fabric, on Linux
+# Traefik outside Service Fabric on Linux

 This example shows how to run Traefik Proxy on a virtual machine, with docker-compose, to expose and manage traffic of Service Fabric applications.